humbug/phar-updater/README.md

  * The simplest usage assumes the currently running phar is to be updated and
  * that it has been signed with a private key (using OpenSSL) *
- * The first constructor is the path to a phar if you are not updating the
+ * The first constructor parameter is the path to a phar if you are not updating
- * currently running phar.
+ * the currently running phar.
  */

 use Humbug\SelfUpdate\Updater;